 95. Crazy Rich Asians by Kevin Kwan

 Who could resist a delightfully satirical romantic comedy that sees Singapore’s most eligible bachelor married off to a fashion icon in the high-stakes “wedding of the year”?
 What I like most about Crazy Rich Asians is that, even though much has (rightfully) been made of its success in diversity and representation in a sadly whitewashed contemporary genre, it’s delightful and endearing and entertaining in its own right.
 This book is not a “diversity pick” or a box to check, it’s just a sparkling, witty, glorious read.
+Read my full review of Crazy Rich Asians here.

 99. The Trauma Cleaner by Sarah Krasnostein

 Often, a true story is so incredible, you wouldn’t believe it if it were fiction.
 That’s what I think every time I see The Trauma Cleaner.
 Crime-scene and trauma clean-up is a fascinating and bizarre job in and of itself, but the life journey of the trauma cleaner in question, Sandra Pankhurst, takes this book to a whole new level.
 I don’t think I can say it better than the blurb: “Before she was a trauma cleaner, Sandra Pankhurst was many things: husband and father, drag queen, gender reassignment patient, sex worker, small businesswoman, trophy wife…” I mean, come on!
 If that doesn’t pique your interest, seek help.
+Read my full review of The Trauma Cleaner here.

 100. Your Own Kind Of Girl by Clare Bowditch

 I first encountered Clare Bowditch in her recurring guest role on the beloved and much-missed Aussie TV show, Offspring.
 I figured she had some kind of musical background, given that her character was a singer and often performed.
-It turns out, there was a whoooole lot more that I didn’t know, and she revealed it all in Your Own Kind Of Girl.
+It turns out, there was a whoooole lot more that I didn’t know, and she reveals it all in Your Own Kind Of Girl.
 This is the kind of memoir that will have your jaw drop, purely for the incredible bravery it takes to be THAT honest about your life, your anxieties, and the monsters that hide under your bed.
 My hat goes off to Clare Bowditch for sharing her story, and I’m glad to see it here in the Dymocks Top 101 books for 2020 – hopefully, that means it’s reached scores of other girls of their own kind, too.

 101. Little Women by Louisa May Alcott